Accounting and Valuation Methods

 Like property, plant and equipment, investment property is measured in accordance with the cost model.
 It consists of land and buildings that are held to earn rental income or for capital appreciation.
 The fair value of this property is regularly measured through external property valuations.

 Leasing transactions are classified either as finance leases or as operating leases.
-Assets used under an operating lease are not capitalized.
+Assets used under operating leases are not capitalized.
 Lease payments to be made are recognized in profit or loss in the period in which they fall due.
 A finance lease is a leasing arrangement in which essentially all of the risks and rewards inherent in the ownership of the property are transferred to the lessee.
-Assets used under a finance lease are recognized at the present value of the minimum lease payments.
-Leasing contracts can be embedded within other contracts.
-If there is a separation obligation for an embedded leasing arrangement in accordance with IFRS rules, the contractual components are separated, and recognized and measured according to the respective rules.
+Assets used under finance leases are recognized at the present value of the minimum lease payments.
+Leases can be embedded within other contracts.
+Where IFRS stipulates separation of the embedded leasing arrangement, the contractual components are recognized and measured separately in accordance with the respective rules.